Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 - Delete finished project notebooks to free up space.
 You have 100 total, so rotation keeps things open.

-- Reserve your 3 daily Audio Overviews for the densest material.
+- Save your daily overview generations for the densest material.
 Use text-based chat for simpler documents where you can skim the answers.

 - Ask specific questions instead of broad ones.
 Targeted prompts produce better answers and use fewer of your 50 daily chat queries.